Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Linear Fractional Network Coding and Representable Discrete Polymatroids

 In this section, an algorithm to construct networks from a class of discrete polymatroids is provided.
-If the discrete polymatroid $\mathbb{D}$ from which the network is constructed is representable over $\mathbb{F}_q$ with $\rho_{max}(\mathbb{D})=k,$ the constructed network has a $k$-dimensional vector linear solution over $\mathbb{F}_q.$
+The network constructed admits a linear FNC solution over $\mathbb{F}_q,$ if the discrete polymatroid from which it was constructed is representable over $\mathbb{F}_q.$

-From the proof of Theorem 1, it follows that from every vector linear solution for a network, it is possible to obtain a representable discrete polymatroid $\mathbb{D}$ satisfying the following conditions: (i) $\rho_{max}(\mathbb{D})=k$ and (ii) there exists a basis vector $b \in \mathcal{B}(\mathbb{D})$ for which all the non-zero components are equal to $k.$